bitovi/academy/src/angular/3-creating-components/creating-components.md

 In this part, we will:

 - Install precreated assets
-- Generate home and restaurant components
+- Create a home component
+- Use interpolation binding in our home component view
+- Learn about directives
+- Create a restaurant component that shows a list of restaurants
-- Use pipes for image paths
+- Learn about pipes
-- Write an interface to describe our restaurant data
+- Create a pipe to create an image path

 ### Adding Assets